-To avoid this, the shaft-to-shaft centerline minimum separation distance of 110mm should be adhered to during system design of a multiple shaft installation.
+To avoid this, the Shaft Centerline minimum distance of 100mm should be adhered to as well as the shaft end radius minimum distance of 50mm.

 5.1.3 Installed Shaft to Structure Minimum Distance

 If metallic or ferrous objects are located too close to a moving shaft, motor operation can be affected due to unexpected force contribution and/or additional drag forces.
 It is recommended the motor installation ensures a separation distance of